Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __ec_number__
   - Type: string
   - Description: Numerical classification system that categorizes enzymes based on their biochemical function and reaction mechanism, such as EC 3.1.4.12.

+- __molecular_weight__
+  - Type: posfloat
+  - Description: The molecular weight (M<sub>W</sub>) refer to the sum of the atomic weights of the atoms in a molecule and therefore describes the mass of an enzyme.

+- __molecular_weight_unit__
+  - Type: string
+  - Description: The enzyme size or molar weight is typically expressed in kDa (kilodaltons).

 - __catalyzed_reaction__
   - Type: string